 Cllr Bevan: I’m very happy to support this application – it’s highly appropriate for Shoscombe.

-Cllr Walker: I am happy to support the 20mph Role out in Shoscombe.
+Cllr Walker: I am happy to support the 20mph roll out in Shoscombe.

 Police: The police service has to ensure all resources are used effectively in responding to community priorities.
 Avon and Somerset Constabulary will support all appropriate speed limits, including 20mph roads, where;